wp-plugins/wp-attention-boxes/readme.txt

 * Bugfix .. there was an extra quote in the generated snippet and added a Tip to this plugin's f.a.q.

 == Upgrade Notice ==
-= 0.4 =
+= 0.4.1 =
-This upgrade provides a must-have feature that I urge you to upgrade for -- the live previewing of your Attention Div's as you make changes on the Settings page. (also rounded corners)
+Please upgrade to resolve a CSS bug fix (especially if you use rounded corners)